luser-dr00g/inca/olmec/README.md

 Belgian anime The Mysterious Cities of Gold).

-Where the earlier incarnations of the inca interpreter were inspired by the 'quipu', olmec is guided by simpler ideas such as counting-boards and pebbles.
+Where the earlier incarnations of the inca interpreter were inspired by the 'quipu' which emphasizes links and pointers, olmec is guided by simpler ideas such as abaci, counting-boards and pebbles.
 The links are de-emphasized, and the values brought to the surface.
 The implementation is composed of thin abstractions.
 The `int`s are visible, moving around, representing. [..additional poetic nonsense..]